EMU-CFE/CanvasDataViewer/README.md

 ### Step 8 – Create CanvasDataStore database in SQL Server

+CanvasDataStore is a SQL Server database that houses Canvas Data and the stored procedures that download and install the data.

 1. Open SQL Server Management Studio
 2. In the ObjectExplorer click on Connect and select your database engine that you installed
 3. In the database engine, right-click on Databases and select New Database